JSON handling

 instead.
 Yes, it's annoying but we haven't found a way to turn if off.

-Q. Using Kotlin serialization, the standard mappings are not working on my data classes.
+Q. Kotlin Serialization: the standard mappings are not working on my data classes.

 A. This happens because http4k adds the standard mappings to Kotlin serialization as contextual serializers.
 This can be solved by marking the fields as @Contextual